 The citywide Urban Agriculture Program is an interagency program that supports and supplies the infrastructure for community members to steward our urban green spaces, on both public and private land.
 We believe that the act of growing food, flowers or animals in a city builds community, educates an urban public about the ecosystem and food system around them, connects people to nature, and encourages an active citizenry who believes in stewarding our green spaces.

 The Urban Agriculture Program supports urban agriculture enthusiasts in a number of ways.
 Physical resources can be found through the Urban Ag Resource Centers, Semiannual Plant Giveaways, and Technical Assistance.
-Educational opportunities are offered once a month on topics related to urban agriculture and through the Urban Ag Academy (see “News, Events, and Reports” for more information).
+Educational opportunities are offered once a month on topics related to urban agriculture (see “News, Events, and Reports” for more information).
 Finally, the Coordinator supports projects across city agencies and interagency cooperation, promotes urban agriculture policies and provides information.

 Please email the Community Gardens Program at email@example.com for more information.